PeiyuQuan/EPICS-Gauge354/README.md

 # EPICS-Gauge354
-KJLC 354 Series Ion gauge
+An epics driver for KJLC 354 Series Ion gauge